ngardiner/ngardiner.github.io/ha.md

 For virtualization of systems and services at home, I have deployed the [Proxmox VE](https://www.proxmox.com) environment.
 Proxmox VE provides KVM-based virtualization and LXC-based Linux Containers

-For a NUC machine, we have 3 types of storage - a 2.5 inch slot yupically, as well as flash storage for ISO images, backups and template files.
+For a NUC machine, we have 3 types of storage - a 2.5 inch slot typically, as well as flash storage for ISO images, backups and template files.

+#### System Backups

+When using Linux Containers to provide all of the functionality required for systems such as HASS and Zoneminder, it is not necessary to back up

+- Ansible Configuration Management Server
+- MariaDB Database

 ### Distributed Storage